Why Free Speech TV Matters More Than Ever

 We’re now facing well-coordinated attacks designed to limit the free flow of information across the web and television.
 The stakes—whether the internet will remain free and open or be privately controlled by a handful of billion-dollar media conglomerates—could not be higher.

-Former Verizon lobbyist and Trump FCC Chair Ajit Pai is leading the commission’s Republican majority in an effort to repeal net neutrality.
-If they’re successful, the fight will next move to the courts (and congress if the Democrats see a wave election in 2018).
+Former Verizon lobbyist and Trump FCC Chair Ajit Pai has led the commission’s Republican majority in repealing net neutrality.
+The fight now moves to the courts (and congress if the Democrats see a wave election in 2018).

-If net neutrality is repealed, you can bet that current opponents like Google and Netflix will cut their deals to access prime bandwidth, while Free Speech TV and the rest of the independent media community will be banished to the slow-to-load, hard-to-find lane.
+If the repeal is not overturned, you can bet that current opponents like Google and Netflix will cut their deals to access prime bandwidth, while Free Speech TV and the rest of the independent media community will be banished to the slow-to-load, hard-to-find lane.
 As will every small business, individual blogger and non-profit, unless they, or the consumer, pay up.

 The web is also under increasing attack by the relentless deployment of fake news, hacking attacks and sophisticated disinformation campaigns.